 So, it’s day three and you’re in a brisket coma, right?
 Lucky for you, this city has the remedy: a vegan diner serving tasty comfort food.
 At Spiral on Magnolia, you can snack on delicious buffalo cauliflower or quinoa bowls.
 If you need something a bit hardier, they also have something that can only be described as a vegan Big Mac.
 Oh yeah, and plenty of vegan sweets.

 What a joyful place this is!
 Melt is an ice cream parlor serving inventive flavors of ice cream with fresh ingredients.
-Lavender and blueberry jam for the win!
-Pear and vanilla!
-It’s just a fun, tasty place for ice cream — and who doesn’t love ice cream?
+The menu boasts an always menu and a seasonal menu -- both of which make the most of fresh, local ingredients.
+Vegan and dairy-free options are available.

 An old gas station that’s been converted into a glass blowing art gallery, SiNaCa Studios is a hidden gem of the neighborhood.
 You can come for classes, specialized gifts, or just watch these artists put on a spectacular show making art from glass and steel and fire.